chaw/r7rs-libs/README.md

   * Larceny fails with scan-file
 * srfi64-utils - some helper functions for SRFI 64 testing
 * statistics - some descriptive statistical functions
-* text - formatting or manipulating text documents
+* text - formatting, similarity measures etc for text documents
+  * 21 fails in porter-stemmer to fix

 ## SLIB